danespinosa/UnsubscribeEmail/README.md

 4. Add the following permissions:
    - `User.Read`
    - `Mail.Read`
+   - `Mail.ReadWrite` (required for marking emails as read and deleting emails)
 5. Click **Add permissions**
 6. (Optional) Click **Grant admin consent** if required by your organization